javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/article.md

 ]).then(alert); // 1
 ```

-The first promise here was fastest, but it rejecets, so the second promise became the result.
+The first promise here was fastest, but it was rejected, so the second promise became the result.
 After the first fulfilled promise "wins the race", all further results are ignored.

 ## Promise.resolve/reject